 Here's What You Can Expect As A New Client

-Click the bars or arrows for meeting details.
+Click the bars for meeting details.

 1. Welcome To The Firm

 At our first meeting we will learn more about you, your philosophy about money, and review a list of documents that are necessary to complete your plan.

 2. Preliminary Investment Review

 We will review your current investments, the tax impact of proposed changes, and discuss your comfort level with risk.

 After the Preliminary Investment Review meeting, we will discuss your cash flow and net worth statements, along with confirming your financial planning goals.

 4. Plan Presentation & Investment Proposal